 There’s no way you can avoid completely ever seeing this or any other fake virus alert.
-However, they tend to appear on sites which are, let’s say less reputable, than others.
+However, they tend to appear on sites that are, let’s say, less reputable than others.
 So, for example, sites that offer anything for free that you would normally have to pay for are more likely to host adware and fake virus alerts.
-So, of you’re worried about seeing one, or just don’t want the hassle, avoid sites and forums that provide cracked passwords, license keys, or that stream the latest movies and TV programs.
+So, if you’re worried about seeing one or just don’t want the hassle, avoid websites and forums that provide cracked passwords and license keys or stream the latest movies and TV programs.

 How to remove the Zeus virus

-If that happens there are a few ways to remove it.
-One common type of malware that’s downloaded like that are browser hijackers.
-You can remove these manually, by following a step-by-step process like the one outlined in this article.
+If that happens, there are a few ways to remove it.
+One common type of malware that’s downloaded like that is a browser hijacker.
+You can remove these manually by following a step-by-step process like the one outlined in this article.

 The other option is to use a dedicated antivirus tool.
 There are several available for the Mac, many of which can be downloaded free of charge and used to scan for malware.

-We advise using CleanMyMac X. It has a regularly-updated database of Mac malware, including browser hijackers, and trojans, and allows to remove the threats in just a few clicks.
+We advise using CleanMyMac X. It has a regularly updated database of Mac malware, including browser hijackers and trojans, and allows you to remove the threats in just a few clicks.

 Here’s how it works:

-3. Choose the Malware Removal tool from the left hand sidebar
+3. Choose the Malware Removal tool from the left sidebar.

 Once you click Remove, CleanMyMac will get rid of every trace of malware it has found on your Mac.

 The Zeus virus is not a virus at all.
 It’s a fake virus alert designed to trick you into clicking on a link or calling a telephone number.
-The purpose of making you call a number is either to steal money, because it’s a premium rate number, or to try and steal personal information.
-You should never click a link or phone a telephone number in a virus alert.
+The purpose of making you call a number is either to steal money because it’s a premium rate number or to try and steal personal information.
+You should never click a link or call a telephone number in a virus alert.
 The best thing to do is to ignore it and either close the window or quit your browser.
 Force Quit it if you have to.

-If you do click a link and download malware, you can use CleanMyMac X’s malware utility to remove it.
-There exists a paid version of this app but the trial version allows you run a free virus scan and you can remove at least one malicious item for free.
-If you need to quickly remove just Zeus virus, the said app may be right on spot.
+If you do click a link and download malware, you can use CleanMyMac X’s Malware Removal utility to remove it.
+There exists a paid version of this app, but the trial version allows you to run a free virus scan, and you can remove at least one malicious item for free.
+If you need to quickly remove just the Zeus virus, the said app may be right on the spot.